A still from Prisoner No. 626710 is Present

 The media’s courtroom: A trial by television

-Vachani’s documentary spends much time examining chilling precision with which the media, especially overtly pro-government outlets, played an insidious role in constructing the image of Umar Khalid as a dangerous radical.
+Vachani’s documentary spends much time examining with chilling precision how the media, especially overtly pro-government outlets, played an insidious role in constructing the image of Umar Khalid as a dangerous radical.
 NewsX anchor Rahul Shivshankar once branded him a ‘Jaish-e-Mohammad sympathiser’, an allegation that even the Ministry of Home Affairs and Delhi Police denied.
 Khalid didn’t even have a passport at the time but was accused of traveling to Pakistan twice.
 The absurdity was only compounded by the fact that Umar’s speeches, when actually listened to, were a clarion call for peace and democratic resistance.

 Arnab Goswami, the self-styled national conscience of India on Republic TV, led his own kangaroo court.
 In a show, he shouted down, not letting him explain or defend himself.
 On national television, Khalid was labelled an anti-national, a threat to India’s sovereignty, simply because he stood in opposition to the government.
 Sengupta observes, “There was a concerted and well-thought-out plan to clamp down on universities, to break the spirit of questioning youth.”